 Night fell like a blanket of smoke over the hunters, the clicking of crickets in the forest beyond the old bunker, the only sound save for the rustling of the lonesome wind.
 The men were two in number, one middle aged and the other graying about the temples, languidly smoking a cigarette and listening to the portable radio he’d set up inside the bunker.
 Phil sat fiddling with the radio, it hissing white-noise in bitter hums between channel emissions.
-The Sandhill Crane is exceptionally large, reaching heights of 7 feet and possessed of red coloring about its eyes-; hiss; the Brown Bear can often be found-; hiss; President Steves and Vice President Bishop sat down with Praetor Yuk Hui of New China today to discuss what should be done concerning the recent flurry of homemade drone strikes upon the settlements in the Eurasian De-Militarized Zone, suspicion falls on Zoroastrian Neo-Persian radical Reza Jor-; hiss; “I wish a buck was still silver.
+The Sandhill Crane is exceptionally large, reaching heights of 7 feet and possessed of red coloring about its eyes-; hiss; the Brown Bear can often be found-; hiss; President Istvan and Vice President McAfee sat down with Praetor Hui of New China today to discuss what should be done concerning the recent flurry of homemade drone strikes upon the settlements in the Eurasian De-Militarized Zone, suspicion falls on Zoroastrian Neo-Persian radical Reza Jor-; hiss; “I wish a buck was still silver.
 It was back when the country was strong.
 Back before Elvis.
 Before the Vietnam war came along.
 Before The Beatles and ‘Yesterday.’
 When a man could still work, still would.
 The best of the free life behind us now.
 And are the good times really over for good?”

 “Phil,” the younger man intoned with vexation, “Would you mind changing the channel?”